KAIBOKAN!

 30 August 1944:

-Arrives at Takao.
+At 1830 arrives at Takao.
 CD-7, CD-28, subchaser CH-41 and patrol boat P-102 are detached.

 5 September 1944:

-At 1900, CD-7 with destroyers HATSUHARU and HIBIKI, kaibokan CD-1, CD-3, CD-8, torpedo-boat HIYODORI, minesweeper W-20, subchaser CH-63 and auxiliary subchaser CHa-67 depart Takao for Manila escorting convoy TAMA-25 consisting of KOGYO, EIJI, MANSHU, EIMAN, ATSUTA, EKKAI, NANREI, ROZAN, TERUKUNI, TOYOOKA and HOKUSEN MARUs.
+At 1900, CD-7 with destroyers HATSUHARU and HIBIKI, kaibokan CD-1, CD-3, CD-5, torpedo-boat HIYODORI, minesweeper W-20, subchaser CH-63 and auxiliary subchaser CHa-67 depart Takao for Manila escorting convoy TAMA-25 consisting of KOGYO, EIJI, MANSHU, EIMAN, ATSUTA, EKKAI, NANREI, ROZAN, TERUKUNI, TOYOOKA and HOKUSEN MARUs.
 Previously known as MOTA-23, this convoy was enroute to Takao before being diverted to Keelung.
 The convoy is carrying reinforcements, equipment and ammunition for the defense of the Philippine Islands.

 6 September 1944: